theupdateframework/taps/tap3.md

 # Motivation

-It is desirable at times to delegate targets to multiple roles in order to increase compromise-resilience.
+It is desirable at times to delegate targets to a combination of roles in order to increase compromise-resilience.
 For example, a project may require both its release engineering and quality assurance roles to sign its targets, so that the compromise of either one of these roles is insufficient to execute arbitrary software attacks.